Various different types of spray paints are today used for crafts, experiments, as well as for DIY home projects.

-No matter it’s your house paint, fabric paint, or an artist’s paint for canvas painting, they can be flammable to some extent.
+No matter whether it’s your house paint, fabric paint, or an artist’s paint for canvas painting, they can be flammable to some extent.

 The flammability will largely depend on the ingredients (solvents, pigments, binders, etc.) used to manufacture them.

-Mostly it’s a solvent present in the paint that will determine how flammable is the specific variety of paint is.
+Mostly it’s a solvent present in the paint that will determine how flammable the specific variety of paint is.

 Aerosol paints, for example, contain highly flammable butane and propane gases which makes them extremely dangerous.

-If not used properly (or used near the fire) these spray paints may even cause an explosion and big damage.
+If not used properly (or used near the fire), these spray paints may even cause an explosion and big damage.